Western Cuyahoga Audubon

 Description: What did the forests in Cuyahoga County look like in 1800?
 How does this compare with current vegetation in the county, in particular, the Cleveland Metroparks?
 Katie Flinn, Associate Instructor of Biology and Plant Ecologist at Baldwin-Wallace University, will share the research she and her students have done mapping the abundance and distribution of each tree species based on original land surveys of the county around 1800.
 She will then discuss which tree species have increased or decreased over time and why.

-Announcement: Speaker Series 2018-2019: “Vegetation in Northeast Ohio: Two Hundred Years of Changes and Challenges”
+Speaker Series 2018-2019: “Vegetation in Northeast Ohio: Two Hundred Years of Changes and Challenges”

 OCTOBER PROGRAM